Apply

 I submitted my FAFSA.
 Now what?

-Once your FAFSA is submitted, you’ll receive a Student Aid Report (SAR) from the Department of Education.
+Once your FAFSA is submitted, you’ll receive a FAFSA Submission Summary (FSS) from the Department of Education.
 Carefully review this to make sure that all the information is accurate; UT will receive the same information.
-After your SAR is processed, the Office of Scholarships and Financial Aid will determine your aid eligibility and send you a Financial Aid Notification (FAN) that lists the funding you can receive (scroll down to Step 5).
+After your FSS is processed, the Office of Scholarships and Financial Aid will determine your aid eligibility and send you an email notifying you of your financial aid offer (scroll down to Step 5).

 Can a non‑U.S. citizen qualify for state financial aid?

-• Add your UT EID to top of the application
+• Include your UT EID at the top.

-• Drop it off in person at Texas One Stop in the Main Building (MAI).
+• Drop it off at Texas One Stop (Main Building – MAI) or mail it to:

 The University of Texas at Austin